emilyabrown/IS30-S19-Internet-Society/README.md

 The course satisfies the Society and Culture-Social Analysis GE requirement for the College of Letters & Science, and is open to all majors.
 This course also counts towards the Digital Humanities minor.
 Upon satisfactory completion of this course, students should be able to:

-Design and develop simple web sites/apps using HTML, CSS, and JavaScript (no prior experience necessary).
+basic web development and design using HTML, CSS, and JavaScript (no prior experience necessary).

 Summarize the main points of historical development of Internet related technologies.